 Price scanner and sales prices:

-If a price is not displayed for a sale item and scans for more than the sale price, you are entitled to the sale price but not the bonus.
+The price on a sale item does not display and scans for more than the sale price; you are entitled to the sale price but not the bonus.
 There must be a price shown on the item, and it has to scan for more than the price shown to get the bonus.

 Price scanner items that do not have to display a price: